san-sei/documents/content/en/try-now/index.md

 We are happy to see you here!
 You have come to the right place!

-Please, take the following easy steps to turn your smartphone into a FIDO2 USB security key and enjoy your passwordless journey with IDmelon:
+Please, take the following easy steps to turn your smartphone into a FIDO2 USB security key and enjoy your passwordless journey with {{< params "IDmelon" >}}:

 {{< figure src="/images/vendor/arts/try-now-1.png" title="These 3 are all you need!" >}}